hwikgren/PNANetwork/Lists/readme.md

 * Use latter instead of former

 MAss_Radner_conversion
-* List compiled by us to find the concordances between MAss documents and Radner forthcoming
+* List compiled from WVDOG 152 to find the concordances between the documents titled 'MAss' and 'Radner (forthcoming)'
-* (used for the pdf-document)
+* (used for the pdf document)
 * E.g. Radner (forthcoming) I.33;MAss 10
-* Use the MAss number instead of the Radner
+* Use the MAss number instead of Radner (forthcoming)

 oraccConcordances
 * A concordance list of document names extracted from Oracc metadata (catalogue.json in each project)